ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Welcome%20Zentalk.png)

 #### *"Zentalk Mobile will not first as a fully open-source project.
-Thank you for your understanding we try to make most of our products as* *open-opensource*
+Thank you for your understanding we try to make most of our products as* *open-opensource"*

 #### Timestamp development: